HypeRate/DevDocs/Readme.md

 ### Send heartbeat

-Phoenix expects that you send the heartbeat every 10 seconds otherwise the connection will be closed.
+Phoenix expects that you send a client heartbeat every 10 seconds otherwise the connection will be closed.

 ```json